BheeshmSharma/NoPrompt-UAD-MIDL2025/README.md

 ## Running NoPrompt-UAD

 1. **Environment Setup**:
-   - Make sure you have followed the environment setup instructions to properly configure your dependencies and environment.
+   - Make sure you have followed the environment setup instructions to configure your dependencies and environment properly.

+1. **Candidate Location Embedding Setup**:
+   - To save the Candidate Location Embedding, navigate to the `Fixed_Candidate_Embeddings` directory.
+   - Once inside the directory, run the following `ipynb` file:
+     ```
+     Fixed_Candidate_Location_Embedding.ipynb
+     ```
+    - This will automatically save the Fixed Candidate Location Prompt Embedding within the `Fixed_Candidate_Embeddings` directory.

 2. **Training with NoPrompt-UAD**:
    - To train the model, use the following command: